 The Big Canyon Creek watershed provides important habitat for both anadromous and resident fish, including Snake River Basin steelhead and Snake River fall chinook salmon, both of which are listed as "threatened" under the Endangered Species Act.
 Additional resident fish species include rainbow/steelhead trout (Oncorhychus mykiss), speckled dace (Rhinichtys osculus), northern pikeminnow (Ptychocheilus oregonensis), Piute sculpin (Cottus beldingi), bridgelip sucker (Catostomus columbianus), redside shiner (Richardsonius balteatus), brook trout (Salvelinus fontinalis), and chiselmouth chub (Acrocheilus alutaceus).

-For more information about applying for this program, see our Big Canyon Creek Watershed Application Form
+For more information about applying for this program, contact our office.

 The USDA Soil Survey for Lewis/Nez Perce counties was used to determine the extent of hydric soils within the watershed.
 Approximately 6,863 acres were identified and are illustrated in figure 2 (shown in light blue).